mh250229/Emerald_2_0_CCM_Configuration/Sales/WIC Product Exclusions.md

 Scenario:

-The retailer want to exclude whole milk from the Virginia Agency APL.
+The retailer wants to exclude whole milk from the Virginia Agency APL.
 The following APL products are defined for the Agency ‘Virginia’:

 |**Product Code**|**Product Name**|